-The Fisheries Agency of Japan stated that the budget is determined on an annual basis, and while the 2023 budget has not been secured yet, the Agency hopes to maintain the same level of funding as in 2022 with regards to the type of research vessel and crew.
-The IWC and its Scientific Committee expressed its great appreciation for Japan's contribution to the IWC-POWER programme.
-The Scientific Committee budget has been agreed for 2023 and 2024.
+The Fisheries Agency of Japan stated that the budget is determined on an annual basis, and while the 2023 budget has not been secured yet, the Agency hopes to maintain the same level of funding as in 2022 with regards to the crew and type of research vessel.
+The IWC and Committee expressed great appreciation for Japan's contribution to the IWC-POWER programme.
+The Committee budget has been agreed for 2023 and 2024.